Fall Course Descriptions

 RELATED LINKS:

-The SRC is a single point of contact for our current and future students.
-Strategically developed to bring resources together in one convenient location, the SRC includes financial aid, billing, registration and academic records services.
+Visit 1Capen - Your one-stop shop for student services is 1Capen.
+Strategically developed to bring resources together in one convenient location, resources include financial aid, billing, registration and academic records services.

 Philosophy is a broad field of inquiry, encompassing questions about the nature of the world around us, our own natures, our values, and about how we should live our lives.
 In this course, we will look to historical and contemporary writings on a vast array of issues, including debates in ethics, free will, metaphysics, and epistemology.
 Our inquiry will span from the extremely practical to the extremely abstract, and students will develop philosophical skills for engaging with these debates.